-Distance learning programs are available in the Department of Conflict Resolution Studies, the Department of Family Therapy, the Department of History and Political Science, the Department of Justice and Human Services, and the Department of Multidisciplinary Studies.
+Distance learning programs are available in the Department of Conflict Resolution Studies, the Department of History and Political Science, and the Department of Multidisciplinary Studies.
 For specific program information, please see the CAHSS Degree Programs chart on pages 7-9.